Charles W. Roback: Family life

-Charles W. Roback was born 22 May 1811 in Fallebo, Kristdala parish, Kalmar län and baptized Carl Johan Nilsson.
+Charles W. Roback was born on 22 May 1811 in Fallebo, Kristdala parish, Kalmar län, and baptized Carl Johan Nilsson.
 Later he adopted the surname Fallenius.
-On 19 June 1833 he married Greta Cajsa Nilsdotter (1813-1871) in Målilla parish, Kalmar län and they had two sons: Nils Johan August (1834-1845) and Karl Wilhelm (1839-1927).
+On 19 June 1833, he married Greta Cajsa Nilsdotter (1813-1871) in Målilla parish, Kalmar län and they had two sons: Nils Johan August (1834-1845) and Karl Wilhelm (1839-1927).

 Carl Johan Fallenius abandoned his family when he fled prosecution in Sweden.
 His wife divorced and remarried.
 In the United States, under his adopted new name, Charles W. Roback married Mary H. Sinnickson (1832-1865) who was from a Quaker family in New Jersey.
 Charles W. Roback died on 9 May 1867 in Cincinnati, Ohio, USA.

 Both Mary and Charles W. Roback were buried in the cemetery of her hometown in Mt.
 Holly, New Jersey.

 Roback's son Carl Wilhelm Fallenius is said to have visited his father in the US and received financial help to buy a farm at home in Sweden.
 However, at the death of Roback, his son is said to have declined inheritance from his father.